apache/systemds/scripts/staging/google-cloud/README.md

 ### SSH into the cluster

-SSH into the cluster (master node) would provide fine grained control of the cluster.
+SSH into the cluster (primary node) would provide fine grained control of the cluster.

 ```sh
 gcloud compute ssh ${CLUSTERNAME}-m --zone=us-central1-c